 3. Unit is Uninhabitable

-Every state has specific health and safety codes that provide minimum standards for rental units, and South Dakota is no different.
+Most states have specific health and safety codes that provide minimum standards for rental units, and South Dakota is no different.

-If those standards are not met, proper notice is given by the tenant and the repairs/fixes are still not made within the allowable time period, a tenant would be considered “constructively evicted”.
+If those standards are not met, proper notice is given by the tenant and the repairs are still not made within the allowable time period, a tenant would be considered “constructively evicted”.
 As a result, the obligations of the tenant under the lease are no longer required, given that the landlord has not met their own responsibilities under South Dakota landlord-tenant law.

 - Habitability.
 Keep the premises and all common areas in reasonable repair and fit for human habitation and in good and safe working order, except when the disrepair was caused by tenant action or negligence.